-Factors Factors Discrimination On the basis of assumed or ascribed identity or status (sex, age, disability, social groups) Geography Isolation, risk or exclusion due to location, includes environmental degradation, transport, technology Socio-economic status Multidimensional poverty, inequalities Governance Laws, policies, institutions, voice & participation, includes informal and traditional governing systems Vulnerability to shocks Includes conflict, climate, environmental shocks and disciplinary borders and should describe how working on one sustainable development challenge can have positive or negative spill-over effects on others, requiring collaboration between different disciplines.
+Factors Discrimination On the basis of assumed or ascribed identity or status (sex, age, disability, social groups) Geography Isolation, risk or exclusion due to location, includes environmental degradation, transport, technology Socio-economic status Multidimensional poverty, inequalities Governance Laws, policies, institutions, voice & participation, includes informal and traditional governing systems Vulnerability to shocks Includes conflict, climate, environmental shocks how the problems are interconnected; taking a holistic approach and acknowledging the complexity and global nature of the problems under consideration.
+A holistic context analysis moves beyond sectoral and disciplinary borders and should describe how working on one sustainable development challenge can have positive or negative spill-over effects on others, requiring collaboration between different disciplines.

 The identified problems also need to be framed within United Nation's Agenda 2030 and the 17 Sustainable Development Goals (SDGs).
-During the context analysis, it is desirable to start reflecting on how the problems are interconnected; taking a holistic approach and acknowledging the complexity and global nature of the problems under consideration.
-A holistic context analysis moves beyond sectoral
+During the context analysis, it is desirable to start reflecting on